arjavsharma91/decoint-IEEE-1788.1-2017/usage.md

 di2 = DecoratedInterval(base_interval, decoration=Decoration.DAC)
 ```

-If an operation encounters an undefined region or an evaluation exception, the resulting interval's decoration automatically drops to track the violation (e.g., dividing by an interval containing zero will cause the resulting `DecoratedInterval` to drop its status down to `Decoration.TRT`).
+If an evaluation failure, syntax error, or a similar exceptional issue occurs during execution, the resulting interval will automatically drop to an `NAI` (Not an Interval) state.